 “What I cannot create, I do not understand”

-Everything that makes us human is located within 1.4kg of yellowish tissue that we call the human brain.
-Our brain is where we feel love or hate and where our most imaginative and most evil thoughts arise.
-Scientists in the Knoblich lab are fascinated by this enormously complex structure.
-We study, how it is formed when embryos develop.
-Our ability to recreate the process of human development in the lab allows us to ask what goes wrong when patients develop severe neuro-psychiatric disorders like epilepsy or autism.
+Everything that makes us human is contained within 1.4kg of yellowish tissue that we call the human brain.
+Our brain is where we feel love or hate, and from where our most imaginative and most evil thoughts arise.
+In the Knoblich lab we are fascinated by this enormously complex structure and study its formation during embryonic development.
+Our unique combination of model organisms allows us to study the mechanism of human brain development in a powerful way: We take basic principles from analysis of the simple brain of Drosophila, and transfer them to a human model using three-dimensional cerebral organoids.
+Our ability to recreate the process of human neurodevelopment in the lab using the organoid system allows us to investigate what goes wrong when patients develop neurodevelopmental disorders like microcephaly, or severe neuro-psychiatric disorders like epilepsy or autism.

-We take a unique, multidisciplinary approach that bridges the stringency of Drosophila genetics with the application and physiological relevance of human disease.
-We use Drosophila as a model to explore new mechanisms of brain patterning and tumor biology.
-In parallel, we use a new generation of brain organoid culture to address key mechanisms of brain development or dysfunction such as neuronal migration, neuronal networks, brain tumors, arbovirus infections.
+We take a distinct, multidisciplinary approach that bridges the stringency of Drosophila genetics with the power and physiological relevance of a human model.
+Mechanisms of brain patterning and tumor biology that have been established in Drosophila are now being expanded upon in a new generation of brain organoid culture.

 Lancaster, MA., Corsini, NS., Wolfinger, S., Gustafson, EH., Phillips, AW., Burkard, TR., Otani, T., Livesey, FJ., Knoblich, JA.
 (2017).
 Guided self-organization and cortical plate formation in human brain organoids.
 Nat Biotechnol.
 35(7):659-666